wp-plugins/ewww-image-optimizer/readme.txt

 = Image Store =

 Uploads are automatically optimized.
 Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
 Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

+= Translations =

+Translators:
+Romanian translation by MediasInfo.ro.
+Spanish translation by Andrew Kurtis of WebHostingHub.
+Dutch translation by Ludo Rubben.

+1. Please post in the support forums announcing your intent to translate the plugin into a particular language.
+1. Download ewww-image-optimizer.pot from the plugin /languages/ folder.
+1. Fill in the msgstr for each msgid and complete the header information as best as you can (recommended to use PoEdit).
+1. Save it as a .po file.
+1. Submit it via the form at http://www.shanebishop.net/contact-me/

 == Installation ==